Compare Pet Insurance in New Zealand

 How Much Does Pet Insurance Cost in NZ?

-High-risk breeds (Bulldogs, Pugs, Great Danes, Rottweilers) can cost 50-100% more than average.
-Mixed breed dogs typically cost 10-20% less than purebreds.
-Choosing higher excesses ($200-$500 vs $0-$100) can reduce premiums by 15-30%.
+High-risk breeds (Bulldogs, Pugs, Great Danes, Rottweilers) tend to cost more than average.
+Mixed breed dogs are typically less expensive to insure than purebreds.
+Choosing a higher excess can reduce premiums โ€” confirm options with the insurer.

 What's Covered by Pet Insurance?